ronaldbosma/call-apim-backend-with-oauth/README.md

   It can be called without an access token.
 This API demonstrates how to call the protected API using the following methods:

   1. Use the [Credential Manager](https://learn.microsoft.com/en-us/azure/api-management/credentials-overview) to retrieve an access token for the backend API.
      See [credential-manager.bicep](src/apis/unprotected-api/credential-manager.bicep) for the Credential Manager configuration and [call-protected-api-using-credential-manager.xml](src/apis/unprotected-api/call-protected-api-using-credential-manager.xml) on how to use it in an API Management policy.

   1. Use the [send-request policy](https://learn.microsoft.com/en-us/azure/api-management/send-request-policy) to retrieve an access token for the backend API using the client credentials flow with a client secret.
      See [call-protected-api-using-send-request-with-secret.xml](src/apis/unprotected-api/call-protected-api-using-send-request-with-secret.xml) for the implementation of this policy.

   1. Use the [send-request policy](https://learn.microsoft.com/en-us/azure/api-management/send-request-policy) to retrieve an access token for the backend API using the client credentials flow with a certificate (client assertion).
      See [call-protected-api-using-send-request-with-certificate.xml](src/apis/unprotected-api/call-protected-api-using-send-request-with-certificate.xml) for the implementation of this policy.
      [Microsoft identity platform application authentication certificate credentials](https://learn.microsoft.com/en-us/entra/identity-platform/certificate-credentials) explains how to create a signed client assertion that can be used to retrieve an access token from Entra ID.

-> TODO: mention key vault and add it to overview diagram

 ## Getting Started